 Gradient boosting (GBM) is one of the machine learning methods used in supervised machine learning applications, and it includes various classification and regression problems.
 GBM builds a prediction model in the form of a collection of weak prediction models, such as decision trees.
-GBM consists of three main components: loss function for optimization, weak learner for prediction, and additive model to combine the weak learner to optimize the loss function (Sahin, E. K, 2020).
-This algorithm differs from random forests (RF), as it sequentially trains multiple weak learners (tree-based classifiers) to reinforce each other and produce superior results.
-At each stage, a new decision tree is learned to correct the mistakes made by the existing trees.
-As a nonlinear method, gradient boosting naturally outperforms linear models when higher-order relationships exist in the data and has demonstrated its superiority compared to other machine learning algorithms in various data challenges (Klug, M. 2019).
+GBM consists of three main components: loss function for optimization, weak learner for prediction, and additive model to combine the weak learner to optimize the loss function [11,19].
+This algorithm differs from Random Forests (RF) in that it trains weak learners sequentially, where each new model attempts to correct the errors made by the ensemble of previous models.
+The general procedure of GBM is described in Algorithm 3.
+As a non- linear method, gradient boosting naturally outperforms linear models when higher-order relationships exist in the data and has demonstrated its superiority compared to other machine learning algorithms in various data challenges [12].